 If you are injured with a burn, we have the largest and most experienced burn center in Pennsylvania, and one of the most advanced burn centers in the nation.

-If the need ever arises, we want you to be prepared for your visit to the ER at Lehigh Valley Hospital–Muhlenberg.
+If the need ever arises, we want you to be prepared for your visit to the ER at LVH–Muhlenberg.
 Patients experiencing medical emergencies such as a heart attack or stroke receive the same high-quality care as before.
-But if you have a less severe medical emergency, such as a cough or a broken bone, you may be seen in the emergency room's new rapid assessment unit (RAU).
-Patients spend less time waiting, receive care faster and return home sooner.
-View the virtual tour of the RAU so you may become familiar with what you'll see when you arrive.
+But if you have a less severe medical emergency, such as a cough or a broken bone, you may be seen in the ER’s rapid assessment unit (RAU).
+Patients spend less time waiting, receive care faster and return home sooner

 If you’re having a heart attack (myocardial infarction), U.S. Centers for Medicare and Medicaid Services "Hospital Compare" data shows that Lehigh Valley Hospital consistently ranks in the top 1 percent in the nation for heart attack survival.
 Our heart attack survival rate is high because you receive care fast.
 The faster you get care, the less damage is done to your heart.
 That’s why it’s so important to know the symptoms of a heart attack and call 9-1-1 if someone is experiencing them.
 The symptoms include: